smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.1.2 =
+Update to hide subscription controls from non-authorised admins and keep the Settings menu clean.

 = 1.1.1 =
 This update only restores missing JS assets.
 Install it to ensure every Gatey block and the admin UI work as expected.